 service.

 Dr. Harry Wilson co-founded HOPE Literacy and has been it’s sole executive director for over 20 years.
 He has helped to establish over 125 church-based ESL programs since its founding.
-Dr. Wilson holds a doctorate in Islamic Studies from Southwestern Baptist Theological Seminary.
+Dr. Wilson holds a doctorate in Islamic Studies from Southwestern Baptist Theological Seminary and serves faithfully at his Arabic-speaking church in Fort Worth.